coder-mike/microvium/doc/native-host/memory-usage.md

   3. A copy of the heap memory corresponding to when the snapshot was captured
   4. Metadata recording the imports and exports of the VM, engine requirements, etc.

-## Data Memory
+## Idle Memory

-The data memory of the VM is `malloc`'d from the host when the VM is restored from the snapshot at runtime.
+The working memory of the VM is `malloc`'d from the host when the VM is restored from the snapshot at runtime.
 The `malloc`'d space includes space for:

   1. Global variables for the VM script (2 bytes per variable)
-  2. Internal structures required by the engine to host a virtual machine (about 20 bytes of memory, depending on the architecture).
+  2. Internal structures required by the engine to host a virtual machine (about 34 bytes of memory, depending on the architecture).

 The initial values of the global variables are copied from the bytecode image when the VM is restored.

-## Heap Memory
+## GC Heap Memory

 The VM heap includes objects which are eligible for garbage collection.
 The size of the heap may change over time and is allocated from the host in chunks (e.g. of 256 B each) as needed by the VM.

 VM values existing in the heap have a 2-byte header and are rounded up in size to the nearest 2-byte boundary.

+Reachable values in the heap effectively double their RAM footprint for a brief time during a GC collection cycle, as they copied into a new heap.
+If you are running Microvium on top of a moderately sized C firmware, it's best to schedule GC collections for periods of low heap activity.

 There is no minimum heap memory size.
 If there are no object allocated in the heap, the region for the heap will not be allocated from the host at all.